blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Wolfo-LittleGameplayTweaks/README.md

 ## Changelog:
 ```
+v2.5.6
+-Removed Skins
+--Moved to SimulacrumAddtions as rewards

 v2.5.5
 -Attempt 3 to fix Prismatic Crystals Client.
 (Previous fix was also internet connection dependent so it didn't work)